solliancenet/microsoft-postgresql-developer-guide/artifacts/06-01-FunctionApp-DotNet/README.md

 - Select the **pgsqldevSUFFIX-addcustomerfunction** Function App instance
 - On the **Overview** page, select the **AddCustomerFunction** link
 - On the **AddCustomerFunction** page, select **Code + Test**.
 Then, select **Test/Run** to access the built-in testing interface
-- On the testing dialog, select the warning to enable CORS
+- If prompted, select the warning to enable CORS
-- Issue a simple GET request to the Function App endpoint.
+- Issue a simple GET request to the Function App endpoint using the `master` key.

     > **NOTE** It is possible to use a *function key*, which is scoped to an individual Function App, or a *host key*, which is scoped to an Azure Functions instance.

     ![This image demonstrates how to configure a GET request to the Function App endpoint from the Azure portal.](./media/azure-portal-function-test.png "GET request test")

-- The Function App should execute successfully
+- The Function App should execute successfully and a list of items should display

 ## Troubleshooting